-At Gallardo Law Firm, our Miami personal injury lawyer is here to get you the justice you deserve.
+At Gallardo Law Firm, a Miami personal injury lawyer can get you the justice you deserve.
 Here is a basic break down for personal injury cases and what we can do for you.

 It is the duty of a Miami personal injury lawyer to get monetary compensation for client losses, such as lost wages, medical bills, and pain and suffering.
 A personal injury lawyer has the experience necessary to practice personal injury law in Miami, and they are prepared to fight to protect their clients’ rights in civil court.
 Take the first step in receiving the help you deserve, and contact us today.

 Gallardo Law Firm is dedicated to assisting individuals who have been injured in an accident to claim the benefits they are entitled to receive with a Miami personal injury lawyer.
 All our efforts and devotion is used to represent our clients.
 Equipped with a skilled personal injury lawyer and litigators, we have effectively prosecuted claims related to bodily injury for countless of individuals in Miami who have suffered both physical and emotional adversity caused by carelessness, recklessness, neglect, and occasionally, a premeditated offense.

 The Personal Injury Miami Cases That We Cover Are:

 "Personal injury" cases are legal disputes that arise when one person suffers harm from an accident or injury, and someone else might be legally responsible for that harm.”-Find Law

 The personal injury lawsuits are filed by those individuals claiming injuries caused by an accident due to the negligence or wrongful conduct of another person or entity.